 Saw The Matrix, and thought “Hell, I can write a better script than that!”?
 Well, good luck to ya, buddy!
 But for anyone else who might want see some examples of the craft, check out this large list of links to movie screenplays online.
 Has tonnes of TV script links too.

 This link used to be a joke, a pointer to the official webpage for the movie where all it had was the name of the movie and “Coming Soon” shown.
-Now it merely forwards to the WBSHOP.com page for purchasing the film, but perhaps you’d like to purchase a copy.
-I’m sure Cruise and Kidman now being long divorced, it adds another weird layer to the film.
+Now it merely forwards to the WBSHOP.com page for purchasing the Stanley Kubrick Masterpiece collection, but perhaps you’d like to purchase the set.
+I’m sure Cruise and Kidman now being long divorced, it adds another weird layer to Eyes Wide Shut.
 My original blurb:

 All the behind the scenes info and plot rumours that reclusive director Stanley Kubrick usually allowed to escape from his sets.